Determinant and Pfaffian formulas for particle annihilation: Proof of the annihilation formula

 \subsubsection{The determinant perspective}

-The determinant $\det(M)$ gives something different: a signed sum over \emph{castings}---assignments of particles to final positions via non-interacting paths.
+The Leibniz expansion of the determinant $\det(M)$ gives something different: a signed sum over \emph{castings}---assignments of particles to final positions via non-interacting paths.
 A casting is \textbf{actor-based}: it tracks each particle's complete trajectory. \Cref{fig:successful-casting} shows a successful casting where line styles persist through the collision, revealing who went where.

 The proof establishes a bijection between performances and a subset of castings (the ``successful'' ones), while the remaining ``failed'' castings cancel in pairs (\Cref{fig:failed-casting}).